 We can rate the athlete on this parameter by measuring variability across his/her performances in the recent past (measured through variance or standard deviations in case “scores” of some kind are available – such as in athletics, shooting etc.).
 There are often two components of variability in any performance: Extrinsic and Intrinsic.
 Extrinsic variability refers to the change that comes because of a change in the environment and hence, cannot be attributed to the athlete.
 Intrinsic variability is the change in an athlete’s performance attributable to him/her and hence, the measure of his/her consistency.

-OGQ also talks to the Coaches, trainers and physios associated with the athlete under consideration to look into qualitative aspects about the athlete like discipline, dedication, committment and fierce desire to win.
+OGQ Research Team will also talk to the Coaches, trainers and physios associated with the athlete under consideration to look into qualitative aspects about the athlete like discipline, dedication, commitment and fierce desire to win.

-Another key aspect while researching an athlete is can OGQ make a difference to the performance to the athlete in terms of technical support through providing best coaches and access to best training facilities, world class equipment, doctors, physios and mental trainers from the OGQ panel of experts.
-Only if OGQ genuinely believes that a significant impact can be created to help the athlete challenge for an Olympic gold medal, then the decision can be taken to support an athlete
+Another key aspect while researching an athlete is if OGQ can make a difference to the performance to the athlete in terms of technical support by providing best coaches and access to best training facilities, world class equipment, doctors, physios and mental trainers from the OGQ panel of experts.
+Only if OGQ genuinely believes that a significant impact can be created to help the athlete challenge for an Olympic gold medal, then the decision can be taken to support an athlete.

 To scout for potential medal talent, to help identify areas of support, to work with all stakeholders to aid deserving talent.Read More